Academic Guidelines and ProceduresAttendance Policies

 One of the most important features of The Bolles School is a balanced classroom.
 We must have the freedom to place students in our choice of classroom based on achieving the necessary balance of boys and girls in each class and academic and developmental needs.
 Please note that the school puts a great deal of thought and care into this process.
 Parents are asked not to request individual teachers.
 Such requests will not be taken into consideration when determining classroom placement.
 Class placements will be mailed prior to the start of each school year.

 The school works very hard to keep parents informed and the lines of communication open.
 Parent concerns regarding individual students should be directed first to the appropriate teacher and where every effort will be made to solve any issue.
-A weekly folder including children's work will be sent home each Monday; however, due to our "green" approach to everything we do, we limit paper communication and send email notices every Tuesday.
+A weekly folder including children's work will be sent home on "A" day; however, due to our "green" approach to everything we do, we limit paper communication and send email notices every Tuesday.
 If you find that you are not receiving these notices or would like to change your email, please contact Dawn Pickren PickernD@bolles.org in the Registrar's Office.
 We do not want you to miss any important information communicated.
 For regularly updated news and information, including photos and videos of events, visit our Homepage.

 Please note that neither parents nor outside interests are permitted to distribute or display any publication, announcement, advertisement, or other written or printed matter on any Bolles campus.
 This policy is intended to protect our families from receiving unwanted and/or unauthorized materials.